JulioLabs/startupforstartups-website/hugo-site/content/analytics.md

         "name": "Is this a good Google Analytics alternative?", "acceptedAnswer": {
           "@type": "Answer",
           "text": "Yes!
-Our privacy-compliant analytics provides all essential features like real-time insights, custom dashboards, and goal tracking - but with GDPR compliance and no cookie consent banners required."
+Our privacy-compliant analytics provides all essential features like real-time insights, custom dashboards, and goal tracking - but with privacy compliance and no cookie consent banners required."
         }
       }
     ]